haddersbadders/audio-control-js/README.md

-# audio-control-js
+# audio-control-js (with Video)
-Controlling audio using JS.
+Controlling video using JS.

-Using a bit of Javascript, this example replaces the standard audio controls for clickable links - in this case images.
+Using a bit of Javascript, this example replaces the standard video controls for clickable links - in this case images.

-See the demo here [https://haddersbadders.github.io/audio-control-js/](https://haddersbadders.github.io/audio-control-js/)